Tuteja-Lab/gen349_week_14_15/lecture/Week14_lecture.md

 ### Step 2: Connect to Nova

-#### Windows:
+**Windows:**

 * If you are using PowerShell, copy and paste the command below.
 Be sure to replace `your-net-id` with your own NetID:
 ```
 ssh your-net-id@nova.its.iastate.edu
 ```
 * If you are using Putty, put the information as in the picture here.
 Replace `hhvu` with your own NetID.:

 <img src="/images/hpc-class.PNG" width="360" height="350" />

-#### MACS:
+**MACS:**

 * Open the Terminal and copy and paste the command below and replace `your-net-id` with your own NetID:
 ```
 ssh your-net-id@nova.its.iastate.edu
 ```

-#### Enter Verification code
+#### Step 2a: Enter Verification code

-Type the GA code from the app on your device when "Verification code:" is prompted.
+* Type the google authenticator (GA) code from the app on your device when "Verification code:" is prompted.
 	* Note: No characters will show in the terminal while you are typing.

 <img src="/images/verify.PNG" width="490" height="125" />

-#### Enter your Net ID password.
+#### Step 2b: Enter your Net ID password.

 * Note: No characters will show in the terminal while you are typing your password.

 ### Step 3: Request interactive access to a compute node in instruction partition

-* Check with class you are registered for:
+* Check which class you are registered for:

 	* If you are registered for GEN 3490, then you should copy and paste the following command to your terminal:
 	```
 	salloc --partition=instruction -N 1 -n 4 -t 3:00:00 --account=s2025.gen.349.1
 	```
 	* If you are registered for BIOL 3490, then you should copy and paste the following command to your terminal:
 	```
 	salloc --partition=instruction -N 1 -n 4 -t 3:00:00 --account=s2025.biol.349.1
 	```

-#### How to paste into PowerShell/Putty/Mac:
-- PowerShell: `Ctrl + V`
-- Putty: `Right click`
-- Mac Terminal: `Command + V`

-#### How to copy from PowerShell/Putty/Mac:
-- PowerShell: highlight the text and then hit  `Ctrl + C`
-- Putty: highlight the text to automaticall copy the text to Putty's clipboard.
-- Mac Terminal: highlight the text and then hit `Command + C`

-Once the partition is granted, it will prompt some messages similar to the following:
+* Once the partition is granted, it will prompt some messages similar to the following:

 <img src="/images/class-partition.PNG" width="950" height="110" />